Nibre/BlamScript-Research/h2v/Bugs/ScriptIterationTiming.md

 ## Occurances
 ### Uncorrected
  * **The Armory**
-   * Every pause _between_ dialogue variation for both Guns and Johnson.
+   * Every pause _between_ dialogue variation (them waiting for you) for both Guns and Johnson.
 Easy to notice while waiting for the Skull to spawn.
  * **Cairo Station**
    * Every pause _between_ dialogue that happens over the loud-speaker (and Cortana if you're hiding in the Bomb room)